Study in Canada

 You Can Study for Free or at a Low Cost

 France’s higher education institutions (HEIs) are some of the best in the world.
-In fact, many of its institutions, including Universite PSL, Sorbonne University, and the University of Paris, have ranked in various global rankings, such as the recent QS University Rankings, and the Shanghai Ranking.
+In fact, many of its institutions, including Universities PSL, Sorbonne University, and the University of Paris, have ranked in various global rankings, such as the recent QS University Rankings, and the Shanghai Ranking.

 Despite its world-ranking institutions and education system, France’s tuition costs are still relatively lower than other European countries.
 This is because a huge part of the budget of French public HEIs is subsidized by the government.
 However, there’s some difference between students from EU/EEA countries and Switzerland, and non-EU/EEA students—tuition fee costs are usually higher for non-EU/EEA/Swiss students.